caraya/gulp-starter-2021/src/md-content/theme-json-lesson-plan.md

 * `--wp` as the prefix used to differentiate the WordPress generated CSS from other CSS you may use on your theme
-* `--preset` indicates the type of variable that you're creating
+* `--preset` indicates the type of variable that you're creating . in this care `preset`
+* `--color` indicates which preset category the variable belongs to
-* `--color--primary` shows the name of the item and the subtype of the resource you're using.
+* `--primary` shows the name of the item and the subtype of the resource you're using.

 ```json
 "styles": {